gatsbywpthemes/gatsby-wp-themes/packages/gatsby-theme-blog-data/README.md

 1. Install the theme

     copy the theme files into `packages`
-    in your json file add `"gatsby-theme-blog-data": "*"`
+    in your json file add `"@gatsbywpthemes/gatsby-theme-blog-data": "*"`

 2. Add the theme to your `gatsby-config.js`:

     ```{
-       resolve: `gatsby-theme-blog-data`,
+       resolve: `@gatsbywpthemes/gatsby-theme-blog-data`,
        options: {
          wordPressUrl: ``,
          uploadsPath: `wp-content/uploads`,